Rakshith6/UnimanualReaching_Simulation/Version 4- Q_Learning/Readme.md

 ** Q-Learning algorithm to update state action values**

+_Files_
-Run the **Parametric_Analysis.py** file.
+1. Run the **Parametric_Analysis.py** file.
 It runs 100 experiments for each pair of alfa and epsilon values and outputs average espisodes to convergence and average experiment reward (reward of the final policy).
+2. The Unimanual_Reaching_QLearning is imported as a module and runs the actual algorithm.
+3. The Draw_3DHist is a module that I have created to draw any general 3D bar plot.

+_Results_

 1. The alfa and epsilon paramters are crucial towards determining average episodes to convergence.
 2. Conducted a parametric analysis to identify that higher alfa values and lower epsilon values resulted in faster convergence.